chimera-linux/cports/Usage.md

 * `tee`

 You also need Linux kernel 3.8 or newer, with namespaces and cgroups enabled.
-Notab,y the following options must be enabled:
+Notably the following options must be enabled:

 * `CONFIG_NAMESPACES=y`
 * `CONFIG_UTS_NS=y`